Gomal Pass

-Gomal Pass (ګومل) is a mountain pass on the Durand Line border between Afghanistan and the southeastern portion of South Waziristan in Pakistan's Federally Administered Tribal Areas.
+Gomal Pass (ګومل) is a mountain pass on the Durand Line border between Afghanistan and the southeastern portion of South Waziristan in Pakistan's Khyber Pakhtunkhwa province (formerly FATA).
 It takes its name from the Gomal River and is midway between the legendary Khyber Pass and the Bolan Pass.
 It connects Ghazni in Afghanistan with Tank and Dera Ismail Khan in Pakistan.
 Gomal Pass, for a long time, has been a trading route for nomadic Powindahs.